TL;DR

 Limitations

-Catch-all domains: Some servers accept all emails, then silently discard invalid ones.
+Catch-all email domains: Some servers accept all emails, then silently discard invalid ones.
 SMTP verification says "valid" but delivery may fail.

 Greylisting: Some servers temporarily reject first attempts.
 Good verification tools retry.